-Chaplain Support for all faiths- A new chaplain hired in 2024 to offer spiritual support for residents for all faiths, ensuring that every individual feels valued and supported in their spiritual needs.
-Increased Activities- We have significantly increased the number of activities offered each day, ensuring residents have a variety of engaging and enriching experiences to look forward to.
+Recreational Programs - There was strong focus on the recreational program in 2024 focusing on a resident choice approach.
+We have significantly increased the number of activities offered each day, ensuring residents have a variety of engaging and enriching experiences.
+Monthly Resident Choice meetings are held in each home area as part of the Resident Council encouraging residents to be directly involved in planning and suggesting activities which have fostered a sense of ownership and community within the home.
 Cultural Awareness and Celebration- Our focus has expanded to embrace all cultures, with regular celebrations of special holidays and cultural events.
-This creates and inclusive environment where residents can connect with and celebrate their diverse backgrounds.
+This creates an inclusive environment where residents can connect with and celebrate their diverse backgrounds.